whatshap/whatshap/doc/guide.rst

 whatshap haplotagphase: Phase VCF file using haplotagged BAM file
 =================================================================
 Given a haplotagged BAM file, a file with variants, and a reference, this command sequence outputs a phased VCF file::

-    tabix -p vcf input.vcf.gz
+    tabix input.vcf.gz
     samtools index haplotagged.bam
     whatshap haplotagphase [options] -r reference.fasta input.vcf.gz haplotagged.bam -o output.vcf.gz

 It assigns phase information to a variant if the majority of reads containing this variant support the assignment.
 Additionally, it does not assign phase information to variants located within long homopolymers.
 The command supports the following options:

-`-g x`
+``-g x``
-- Assigns information to the variant only if at least x percent of reads support the assignment (default value is 70).
+    Assigns information to the variant only if at least x percent of reads support the assignment (default value is 70).

-`-c x`
+``-c x``
-- Ignores variants that lie inside homopolymers of length at least x (default value is 10).
+    Ignores variants that lie inside homopolymers of length at least x (default value is 10).

-`--only-indels`
+``--only-indels``
-- Assigns information only to indel events.
+    Assigns information only to indel events.